Takakiriy/typrm/README.md

 [RegExp.exec (MDN)](https://developer.mozilla.org/ja/docs/Web/JavaScript/Reference/Global_Objects/RegExp/exec#description) specification.

+For `keywordRegularExpressionIndex`, specify the number in parentheses that corresponds to the keyword part.

-For `keywordRegularExpressionIndex`, specify the number in parentheses that corresponds to the keyword part like the `filePathRegularExpressionIndex`.
+For `targetMatchIdRegularExpressionIndex`, specify the number in parentheses that corresponds to the part that specifies ID of matches in the search.
+If id=2, the line number is the number to the second matching line.

+    $ typrm s \#ref: '${projects}/project1/src/app.ts:id=2#function'

 You can write variable references in the `address` parameter.